Boundary regularity of mixed local-nonlocal operators and its application: Proofs of

 Now we are ready to prove our key estimate towards the regularity of $u/\delta$. \begin{proposition} Let $u$ be a bounded continuous function such that $|Lu| \leq K$ in $\Omega$, for some constant $K$, and $u=0$ in $\Omega^c$.
 Given any $x_0 \in \partial \Omega$, let $D_R$ be as in the \cref{D2.1}.
 Then for some $\uptau \in (0,1\wedge(2-\alpha))$ there exists $C$, dependent on $\Omega, n ,A_0, \alpha$ and $\widehat{k}$ but not on $x_0$, such that

 for all $R\leq \rho_0$, where $\rho_0>0$ is a constant depending only on $\Omega, n, \hat{\alpha}, A_0$ and $\int_{\Rn}(|y|^2\wedge 1) \widehat{k}(y)\D{y}$. \end{proposition}

 \begin{proof} For the proof we follow a standard method, similar to \cite{RS14}, with the help of \cref{L2.4,L2.5,L2.6}.
 Fix $x_0\in \partial \Omega$ and consider $\rho_0>0$ to be chosen later.
 With no loss of generality, we assume $x_0=0$.
+In view of \eqref{EL2.1B}, we only consider the case $K>0$.
 By considering $u/K$ instead of $u$, we may assume that $K=1$, that is, $|Lu| \leq 1$ in $\Omega$.
 From \cref{L2.1} we note that $|u|_{C^{0,1}(\Rn)}\leq C_1$.
 For $\alpha\in (0, 1)$, we can calculate $Iu$ classically and $|Iu|\leq \tilde{C}$ in $\Omega$, we can combine the nonlocal term on the rhs and only deal with $\Delta u$.
 In this case the proof is simpler and can be done following the same method as for the local case (the proof below also works with minor modifications).
 Therefore, we only deal with $\alpha\in [1,2)$.

 We show that there exists $G>0,$ $\rho_1\in (0, \rho_0)$ and $\uptau \in (0,1)$, dependent only on $\Omega, n, A_0$ and $\widehat{k}$, and monotone sequences $\{M_k\}$ and $\{m_k\}$ such that, for all $k\geq 0,$